 - Fire Science - Students learn about the history and chemistry of fire while using different methods to try to start fires in small groups.

 - Garbology - Students think like anthropologists and consider how future cultures might perceive us based on our waste.
-This class includes tilling our compost to look for the "FBI," comparing chemical test results of water cleaned in our waste water treatment facility with drinking water, and hunting for decomposers on a hike.
-Fun, active, and thought provoking, this class helps to make the connections between our earth's rescources and our own behaviors involving consumption and waste.
+This class includes tilling our compost to look for the "FBI," comparing chemical test results of water cleaned in our wastewater treatment facility with drinking water and hunting for decomposers on a hike.
+Fun, active and thought-provoking, this class helps to make the connections between our earth's resources and our own behaviors involving consumption and waste.

 - Winter Ecology - (Seasonal) Focuses on animal adaptations to survive the winter, using games to explore some of the different adaptations.
 Students can have the opportunity to look for animal tracks and signs while hiking the trails.

 - Native Americans - Start a fire with a bow drill, test agility and accuracy with skill games, identify artifacts; these are just some of the activities used to learn about Native American culture.
 Get a taste of what life was like for the Fox and Sac Indians who once inhabited the valley.

 - Pioneering - Explore the life of a pioneer child.
 Using an authentic 1830's pioneer cabin as a focal point, do daily chores such as dipping candles, making rope, cooking, spinning wool and using authentic woodworking tools.

 - Orienteering/GPS - Use a compass to navigate our orienteering course at Taft.
 Traveling through the woods and fields, students work in teams to find their next location.
 We also have GPS units that can be incorporated into the Orienteering class or used for a separate activity.

 - Survival - Imagine you have just been stranded in the middle of the wilderness.
 Students discuss strategies and learn skills such as constructing a shelter and building a fire to meet basic human needs for survival.